-Click the box below to download or print a free PDF master wedding planning checklist and add it to your wedding binder.
+Click to download or print a free PDF wedding planning checklist and add it to your wedding binder.

 Please understand that the wedding planning checklist below is a living document.
 It will be amended as I do new posts or find new companies that I believe can better help you through the wedding planning motions.
 I will also feature some amazing companies that helped make mine and my fiance’s wedding planning process easier, memorable and unique.
 So stay tuned for all the good stuff to come.